BlingCorp/bling/README.md

 ### 🌈 Theme variables
-You will find a list of all theme variables that are used in bling and comments on what they do in the `theme-car-template.lua` file - ready for you to copy them into your `theme.lua`.
+You will find a list of all theme variables that are used in bling and comments on what they do in the `theme-var-template.lua` file - ready for you to copy them into your `theme.lua`.
 Theme variables are not only used to change the appearance of some features but also to adjust the functionality of some modules.
 So it is worth it to take a look at them.

 ## 😲 Preview